DolorHunter/W3Notepad/computerarchitecture/chep2.md

   ![Geometric Mean](https://res.cloudinary.com/dfb5w2ccj/image/upload/v1588145593/notepad/2020-04-29_153233_bl44zs.webp)

 * `Independent of reference machine`
-* In the example, GM for machine a is 1, for

-  machine B is also 1
+* In the example, GM for machine a is 1, for machine B is also 1

-  * Normalized with respect to either machine
+  * Normalized(归一化) with respect to either machine

 Disadvantage